New functions further enhance the durability and compatibility of the PIVOT series

 LOOK's classic model, PIVOT, is a classic binding that has attracted enthusiastic fans, especially among freestyle skiers, as it is equipped with the most reliable features for skiers, such as shock absorption and the longest elastic travel to prevent unexpected pre-release, a short mounting zone that allows for neutral and natural movement, seven touch points that enable instant and highly precise power transmission, and a turntable heel piece that supports release along the tibia

-Continuing from last year, the iconic color of "PIVOT2.0" is "BLUE STEEL," a metallic blue hue that blends with the frozen mountains.
-This binding is designed to conquer the most technical slopes as stylishly as walking down the runway.
+Continuing from last year, "BLUE STEEL," the signature color of "PIVOT 2.0," features a metallic blue hue that blends seamlessly with the frozen mountains, making it a binding designed to conquer even the most technical slopes with the same style as walking down a runway.

-New features include an expanded boot sole length adjustment range, a new DIN setting screw, a 105mm brake that accommodates various ski shapes and sizes, and bumpers to reduce damage to edges and poles when putting on and taking off, further improving versatility and durability.
+New features include an expanded range of boot sole length adjustment, a new DIN setting screw, a 105mm brake that accommodates various ski shapes and sizes, and bumpers to reduce damage to edges and poles during attachment and detachment, further enhancing both versatility and durability.

-Starting next season, all PIVOT series except for "BLUE STEEL" will be updated to version 2.0, along with the introduction of new colors "ORANGE METAL" and "BLACK METAL."
+Starting next season, all PIVOT series models except "BLUE STEEL" will be updated to version 2.0, and new colors "ORANGE METAL" and "BLACK METAL" will also be introduced.

-Inspired by fiery sunsets and days of adventure, "ORANGE METAL" is more than just a color; it is a symbol of empowerment for skiers who want to challenge their limits and liven up the slopes.
+"ORANGE METAL," inspired by fiery sunsets and adventurous days, is not just a color, but an empowerment for skiers who want to challenge their limits and liven up the slopes.

 Inspired by a minimalist aesthetic that symbolizes rebound, precision and power, the BLACK METAL collection is inspired by the muted tones of moonlit slopes.
 It's designed for skiers who speak volumes about conquering the mountain